 Why it is so potentially helpful to you?

-While waiting for that hearing, the IRS isn't allowed do any of these nasty things.
+While waiting for that hearing, the IRS isn't allowed to collect.

 In order to get this appeal hearing and exercise your due process rights, you should file the appeal request within 30 days of the date of the letter.
 Of course you can't do that if you haven't opened your mail.